Kanaries/Rath/README.md

 </a>

 ## LICENSE (AGPL)
 Rath is an automated data analysis and visualization tool (auto-EDA).

-See LICENSE and LICENSE2 for details.
+It is a free and open-source software licensed under the AGPL.

 ---